 - anything else that applies to your project.

 The student may choose to complete this report using a template found here: File:CommitteeMeetingTemplate.tex.
-This report must be emailed to the committee members and supervisor at least one week before the meeting.
+Supervisors may prefer to receive the presentation slides as report.
+The report can be uploaded to Mosaic prior to the meeting.

 It is the student’s responsibility to set up prior to the meeting, which includes bringing the projector to the room, and setting up their presentation to be projected onto the screen.